 - 2021 - February 17 to April 2

 The first day of Lent is Ash Wednesday.
 On this day, the faithful go to church for mass and at the end of the service, people line up to have the priest draw the sign of the cross in ashes on their forehead.
 This is a sign of repentance and is meant to remind people of their mortality.
 The ashes symbolize penance, mourning and mortality.
-In Mexico, many Catholics leave the ashes on their foreheads all day as a sign of humility.
+In Mexico, many Catholics leave the ashes on their foreheads all day long as a sign of humility.

 The Six Fridays of Lent

 In some regions of Mexico, there are special celebrations that take place each Friday during Lent.
 For example, in Oaxaca, the fourth Friday of Lent is the Día de la Samaritana, the fifth Friday of Lent is celebrated in nearby Etla at the Señor de las Peñas Church.
 The custom is similar in Taxco, where there is a celebration on each of the Fridays during Lent in a different nearby village.

 The sixth and final Friday of Lent, the Friday before Palm Sunday, is known as Viernes de Dolores, "Friday of Sorrows."
 This is a day of devotion to the manifestation of the Virgin Mary at the foot of the cross, known as Our Lady of Sorrows.
 Altars are set up in churches, businesses and private homes in honor of the Virgin of Sorrows, with particular attention to her pain and suffering at the loss of her son.
 These altars will contain certain specific elements such as glasses of water that represent the tears of the Virgin, citrus fruit to represent the bitterness of her pain, and ceramic animals covered in chia sprouts ("chia pets") because the sprouts represent new life and resurrection.